svasquez/babyAjax/README.md

-# babyAjax
+# BabyAjax

-BabyAjax is a small module for making asynchronous XMLHttpRequest calls.
+BabyAjax is a small (baby) module for making asynchronous XMLHttpRequest calls.
 It could also be considered a REST client.